-Founded in 1833, Stephens College is proud to be the second-oldest women's college in the country and the first institution of higher education in Columbia, Mo.
+Founded in 1833, Stephens College is proud to be the second-oldest women's college in the country and the first institution of higher education in Columbia, Missouri.

 Stephens believes in the power of a women’s undergraduate education.
-We also believe in the power of education to change lives and offer co-educational graduate programs as well as a children's school and youth programs that celebrate and encourage lifelong learning.
-Our mission is to Learn, Grow and Lead.
+We also believe in the power of education to change lives, and offer co-educational graduate programs as well as a children's school and youth programs that celebrate and encourage lifelong learning.
+Our mission is to Learn.
+Grow.
+Lead.

-If you'd really like to explore the history of Stephens, we invite you to enjoy our A Look Back blog.
-Read bout the lives of Stephens women as we walk you through the highlights of old yearbooks.
+If you'd like to delve deeper into the history of Stephens, we invite you to enjoy our A Look Back blog.
+Read about the lives of Stephens women as we walk you through the highlights of old yearbooks.

 1833 Columbia Female Academy opens under the helm of Lucy H. Wales.

 1855 The Academy closes; trustees quickly establish its successor, the Columbia Female Baptist Academy.